 Yes, you can!
-We will ask you to apply for a new F-1 (Student) visa.
+We will ask you to apply for a new F-1 (student) visa.
 Although the two-year home residency requirement bars you from getting the H-1B visa or another long-term visa, you are still eligible to apply for the F-1 visa.
-When you enroll at NIU, the International Student and Scholar Services advisors will help you understand more about your continuing obligations under the two-year home residency requirement from your J-1 period in the US.
+When you enroll at NIU, the International Student and Faculty Office advisors will help you understand more about your continuing obligations under the two-year home residency requirement from your J-1 period in the U.S.

-NIU DEGREE INFORMATION: Include NIU discipline to which you are applying or will continue in for 2019-20; if your graduate program requires, relevant graduate exam test scores (e.g., TOEFLE, GMAT, GRE, LSAT, MCAT); and esimated graduate date from the NIU program you will be entering for fall 2019.
+- NIU degree information: include NIU discipline to which you are applying or will continue in for 2019-20; if your graduate program requires, relevant graduate exam test scores (e.g., TOEFLE, GMAT, GRE, LSAT, MCAT); and estimated graduate date from the NIU program you will be entering for fall 2019.

-YOUTH LEADERSHIP PROGRAM EXPERIENCE: Tell us a little bit about that.
+- Youth leadership program experience: tell us a little bit about that.
 What were the results of your action plan?
 How have you used the skills developed in the program to contribute service and leadership to your community?
 What has been the legacy of the YLP in your life?
-Whatcareer will you pursue after graduateion?
+What career will you pursue after graduation?
 What are your career goals and ambitions?

-GRADUATE SCHOOL INFORMATION: Paste in statement of purpose from NIU graduate school application and attach a Curriculum Vitae or CV).
+- Graduate School information: paste in the statement of purpose from NIU graduate school application and attach a Curriculum Vitae or CV).

-REFERENCE: You will need the name and email address of ONE letter of recommendation writer who can speak to your academic and leadership potential.
-Please contact your recommender and have them send the reference letter through the link found at https://niu.az1.qualtrics.com/jfe/form/SV_8c8oq3E1Pw7bUC9
+- Reference: you will need the name and email address of one letter of recommendation writer who can speak to your academic and leadership potential.
+Please contact your recommender and have them sent to Tiffany Adams ( firstname.lastname@example.org).